-The Tasmanian Leaders Program is an annual program, which is delivered on a part time basis over a 11 month period between February and December.
+The Tasmanian Leaders Program is delivered on a part time basis over a 11 month period between February and December.
 This structure allows participants to maintain their professional and personal responsibilities.
-The realistic time-commitment also allows attendance, reading, reflection and active networking to occur over a sustained period, strengthening the relationships between participants.
+The time-commitment also allows attendance, reading, reflection and active networking to occur over a sustained period, strengthening the relationships between participants.

 The Program has four main streams of development activity: